ThxgHntr/nhac-cua-ban/README.md

-# Project: Chat and Music Streaming Application
+# NHACCUABAN - Chat and Music Streaming Application

 This project aims to build a chat and music streaming application that operates on two network models: Client-Server and Peer-to-Peer (P2P).
 The application utilizes the Java programming language and communication protocols UDP and TCP to ensure performance and reliability in data transmission.
 It allows users to exchange text messages in real-time and provides online music streaming services.